JordiiBru/tfg-base-repo/README.md

 This repository serves as a possible solution to a scalable Terraform monorepo, providing all the essential components for managing and creating Infrastructure as Code (IaC), with a robust CI/CD pipeline using **Terragrunt**, **TFSec**, and **Infracost**.

 ## Structure
 The repository is organized into three environments: `dev`, `staging`, and `prod`.
-Following a GitOps philosophy, the code in the repository reflects the actual state of the infrastructure.
 Each environment has the following structure:

 - `base`: Contains resources managed by the platform team.
 Only the platform team is allowed to merge requests (MR).
 - `apps`: Contains the Terraform modules for projects managed by developers.
 Developers must create folders per project, e.g., `dev/apps/portfolio`.